seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

 ## Detailed Description of Unit Test Strategy for Range.java:

-### 1. Boundaries Directly:
+### 1.Boundaries Directly:
-   This partition focuses on testing the correctness of the lower and upper boundaries directly when provided during initialization.
-It ensures that the range object sets its boundaries accurately based on the input values.
+This partition focuses on whether the lower and upper bounds are correct and the range class sets the boundaries accurately according to user inputs.

-### 2. Zero Length Range:
+### 2.Zero Length Range:
-  This partition examines the scenario where the range has zero length.
-By testing this condition, it verifies whether the class handles cases where the lower and upper bounds are equal appropriately, ensuring that the length calculation is correct.
+This partition examines the case where the range has zero length.
+By testing this condition, it verifies that the length calculation is appropriately done when the lower and upper bound values are the same.

-### 3. Contains at Boundaries:
+### 3.Contains at Boundaries:
-  This partition targets the contains method, specifically testing its behavior with boundary values.
-It validates whether the method correctly identifies whether the range contains its boundary values or not, covering both inclusive and exclusive boundary scenarios.
+This partition focuses on testing the  contains method, specifically testing its behavior with boundary values.
+It verifies whether a range contains or not contains a specific number.

-### 4. Shift With Zero Crossing:
+### 4.Shift With Zero Crossing:
-  This partition tests the shift method, focusing on scenarios where the range crosses zero as a result of the shift operation.
-By testing this condition, it ensures that the class handles range shifting accurately, adjusting boundaries accordingly without unexpected behavior when crossing zero.
+This partition does the testing of the shift method, which focuses on cases where the range crosses zero as a result of the shift operation.
+By testing this condition, it ensures that the class handles range shifting accurately, adjusting boundaries correctly without any outliers when crossing zero.

+### 5.Shift Without Zero Crossing:
+This partition is the opposite of the  previous partition, this partition examines the shift method's behavior when the range is shifted without crossing zero.
+It verifies that the range boundaries are appropriately adjusted without crossing the zero boundary, maintaining the correctness of the range.

-### 5. Get Length for Different Ranges:
+### 6.Get Length for Different Ranges:
-  This partition aims to validate the correctness of the getLength method across different types of ranges: negative, zero, and positive.
-By testing these scenarios, it ensures that the method accurately calculates the length of the range regardless of its position relative to zero.
+This partition aims to verify that even if its a positive, negative value the get length method calculates the correct range.

+### 7: Nullshift exception:
+When testing the Shift method we put one of the parameters as null to check if it throws an exception and gives an error.

-By considering these input partitions, the unit test strategy ensures comprehensive coverage of the Range class functionality, guaranteeing its correctness and reliability under various scenarios.
-Each test case is designed to target specific aspects of the class's behavior, facilitating effective validation and debugging.
+By considering these input partitions, the unit test strategy ensures a good  coverage of the Range class working.
+Each test case is designed to target specific aspects of the class's behavior, promoting effective verification and debugging.

 ## Detailed Description of Unit Test Strategy for DataUtilites.java: